jafaryor/knowledge-base/Web/HTML/HTML5.md

     * `use-credentials` - CORS requests for this element will have the credentials flag set; this means the request will provide credentials via cookies, client-side SSL certificates or HTTP authentication.

     By default (that is, when the attribute is not specified), CORS is not used at all.

-* `defer` - the Boolean attribute is set to indicate to a browser that the script is meant to be executed after the document has been parsed, but before firing `DOMContentLoaded`.

-    Scripts with the defer attribute will prevent the `DOMContentLoaded` event from firing until the script has loaded and finished evaluating.

-    > This attribute must not be used if the src attribute is absent (i.e. for inline scripts), in this case it would have no effect.

-    To achieve a similar effect for dynamically inserted scripts use `async=false` instead.
-Scripts with the `defer` attribute will execute in the order in which they appear in the document.

 * `integrity` - contains inline metadata that a user agent can use to verify that a fetched resource has been delivered free of unexpected manipulation.